 Go for a Run

-It will help burn off some of their pent-up energy, have improved focus, and better school performance.
+It will help burn off some of their pent-up energy, improve focus, and improve school performance.
 It also improves their mental health and emotional well-being.

 Give Them a Snack

 When nothing else works, distract them with snacks.
-Give them a few healthy choices that are available in your fridge or pantry.
+Please give them a few healthy choices available in your fridge or pantry.
 Either keep pre-made snacks available or make one with your toddler’s help.
 Children love to hand you things.
 Use it to your advantage and distract them.